 - 30 each of fish / bugs / fossils donated to museum (seemingly)

 It appears there may also be other basic requirements - which have often been fulfilled by most players after the 29 day mark.
-Rest assured that we'll update this guide if any more information comes to light.
+However, if you've done all of these things, and hit the 29-day mark, have patience: the upgrade will not always happen immediately.

 Of course, it will also take one full day in the game for the shop to be remodeled - during which time, you will be unable to buy or sell anything with Timmy or Tommy.